+2. The school is open from 9:00 AM to 9:00 PM; Monday - Thursday; Friday 9:00 am to 3:30 pm, and Saturday 9:00 am to 3:30 pm.

+3. The Future Professional must attend school according to the schedule in the Future Professional's enrollment agreement.
+All programs require continuous attendance.

+4. Specialty & Theory classroom requirements

-- 2. The school is open from 9:00 AM to 9:00 PM; Monday Thursday; Friday 9:00 am to 3:30 pm, and Saturday 9:00 am to 3:30 pm. - 3.
-All courses require continuous attendance. - 4.
-The prescribed attendance schedule must be maintained each week. - 5.
-Specialty & Theory classroom requirements - a.
-All Future Professionals are expected to be on time and prepare with all learning materials. - b.
-Future Professionals that fail to meet the attendance and classroom requirements above may be required to sign their student advisory.
+- All Future Professionals are expected to be on time and prepare with all learning materials. - Future Professionals that fail to meet the attendance and classroom requirements above may be required to sign their student advisory. - Final Phase classroom requirements. - Future Professionals are required to be on time and prepared with all learning materials. - Future Professionals that fail to meet the attendance and classroom requirements above may be required to sign their student advisory.

-Final Phase classroom requirements